 Florida is known for the weird, wacky, and wild.
-There are so many unique things to do in Florida that you can ONLY do when traveling to Florida.
+There are so many fun, unique things to do in Florida that you can ONLY do when traveling to Florida.
 Between the climate, history, and diverse natural landscape, Florida is a one of a kind destination to visit.
-Florida is of course known for the attractions in Orlando (Walt Disney World, SeaWorld, LEGOLAND, Universal Orlando) the hot nightlife in Miami Beach, and all the spring break beaches.
+Florida is of course known for the attractions in Orlando (Walt Disney World, SeaWorld, LEGOLAND, Universal Orlando) the hot nightlife in Miami Beach, and all of the spring break beaches.
 However, what most people don’t know is Florida offers a rich variety of hidden gems and things to do off the beaten path.
 Some of these places are historically important to Florida, others can only be found in Florida, and some are just plain cool or unusual.
 These attractions and things to do can’t be found anywhere else in the world because there truly is no other place like Florida.

 Kanapaha Botanical Gardens is a stunning 68 acre facility located in Gainesville.
 The gardens feature 24 major collections visually accessible from a 1 1/2 mile paved walkway.
-Kanapaha Botanical Gardens is home to Florida’s largest public display of bamboos and the largest herb garden in the Southeast.
+Kanapaha Botanical Gardens is home to Florida’s largest public display of bamboo and the largest herb garden in the Southeast.
 Other stunning collections include a pond with giant water lilies, hummingbird garden, and rock garden.
 Bring a picnic and enjoy a meal amongst the beautiful scenery, or enjoy wandering through the lush and peaceful atmosphere.
 June through September offer the most colorful blooms for gorgeous photography opportunities.
 Kanapaha Botanical Gardens hosts many special events throughout the year so there is always something to do.
 The gardens have an exceptional gift shop which offers a unique and unusual array of items.
 Dogs are always welcome and Kanapaha Botanical Gardens are pet friendly.

-The Fountain of Youth in St. Augustine is known as the place where Ponce De Leon discovered magical, healing waters that keep you young.
+The Fountain of Youth in St. Augustine is known as the place where Ponce De Leon discovered magical, healing waters that promising to keep you young.
 Take a fascinating, informative, entertaining tour of Ponce de Leon’s Fountain of Youth Archaeological Park in St. Augustine, Florida, the original site of the Nation’s oldest city.
 Located in the area first explored by Juan Ponce de Leon in 1513 and settled by Pedro Mendez de Aviles in 1565, historic St. Augustine is the oldest successful European settlement in the United States.
 Whether you visit for an hour or take all day, Ponce de Leon’s Fountain of Youth Archaeological Park’s 15 waterfront acres will provide you with hours of enjoyment.

-Located in Lighthouse Park in the Palm Beaches, Jupiter Inlet Lighthouse & Museum offers climbing tours of the historic lighthouse built in 1860, before the Civil War.
+Located in Lighthouse Park in the Palm Beaches, Jupiter Inlet Lighthouse & Museum offers climbing tours of the historic lighthouse built before the Civil War in 1860.
 The Jupiter Inlet Lighthouse is listed on the National Register of Historic Places.
 The Lighthouse grounds are part of a 120 acre federally designated natural area.
-Explore indoor and outdoor historical exhibits featuring 5,000 years of information about the Jupiter Inlet and Loxahatchee River area, its past and its present.
+Explore indoor and outdoor historical exhibits featuring 5,000 years of information about the Jupiter Inlet and Loxahatchee River area, its past and present.
 Learn about the area’s cultural, historical, and natural significance to the development Florida.
 Visit the fascinating museum located inside a restored WWII building which was code named Secret Station J. The site was one of the first Weather Bureau and Signal Stations, as well as a U.S. Navy wireless Station, successfully tracking German U Boats during World War 2.

-Lion Country Safari in the Palm Beaches is Florida’s largest drive-through safari and walk-through adventure park.
-See over 1,000 animals including southern white rhinos, lions, giraffes, birds, primates and more on 300 acres of land at their drive-through safari.
-Enjoy two parks for one price – the 4-mile drive through safari as well as the walk-through Safari World adventure park.
-After you drive through the safari, continue to explore in the Safari World adventure park where you can enjoy the carousel, water park, giraffe feeding, paddle boats, flying elephant ride, mini golf and more!
+Lion Country Safari in the Palm Beaches is Florida’s largest drive-through safari and Safari World walk-through adventure park.
+See over 1,000 animals including southern white rhinos, lions, giraffes, birds, primates and more on 300 acres in the drive-through safari.
+Included in admission, after you drive through the safari, continue to explore in the Safari World adventure park.Enjoy fun attractions at Lion Country Safari such as the carousel, water park, giraffe feeding, paddle boats, flying elephant ride, mini golf and more!

 Nestled between the Florida Keys and Miami is the Coral Castle Sculpture Garden and Museum in Homestead, Florida.
 The Coral Castle was singlehandedly built by Edward Leedskalnin from 1923-1951.
 Ed moved and carved over 1100 tons of rock mysteriously alone at night to create what is often referred to as the Stonehenge of America.
 No-one ever saw him build the Coral Castle.
 Scholars, engineers, and scientists to this day are unable to figure out how a five foot tall, 100 pound man could singlehandedly create such amazing sculptures without machinery.
-The Coral Castle Museum and sculpture garden offers audio and guided tours of the museum.
+The Coral Castle Museum and sculpture garden offer audio and guided tours of the museum.
 Open every day, the Coral Castle Museum welcomes visitors from around the world to explore this enchanting South Florida destination.

 Theater of the Sea Marine Mammal Adventure features live shows, tours and animal encounters.
 Theater of the Sea is located on 17 acres of lush tropical gardens and lagoons on Islamorada Island in the Florida Keys.
 Theater of the Sea is home to sea lions, birds, crocodilians, alligators, sea turtles, and dolphins plus a spectacular arrangement of native and exotic plants and orchids.
 Theater of the Sea was established in 1946 and is the second oldest marine mammal facility in the world.
 Watch in wonder the live dolphin, sea lion and parrot shows, take a guided tour of the marine life exhibits, enjoy the lagoon beach, and take a trip through their natural salt water lagoon on a bottomless boat included with general admission.
 If you want to get up close and personal with the animals, book an interactive animal encounter experience with rays, dolphins, sharks, turtles, sea lions and more!